Skip to main content

 Product deficiencies

-Product deficiencies in the investigation will be managed by the sponsor according to non-conforming product control procedures.
-When appropriate, corrective and/or preventive actions will be taken to protect the safety of subjects, users, and other individuals.
+Possible inadequacies of a medical device may relate to its identity, quality, durability, reliability, safety or performance.
+Product deficiencies identified during the investigation are managed by the sponsor according to non-conforming product control procedures.
+When appropriate, corrective and/or preventive actions are taken to protect the safety of subjects, users and other individuals.

 Serious Adverse Events, serious adverse events to the product and serious and unexpected adverse events to the product